blairanderson/serverlessconsultants/plugins/serverless-confirm-command.md

   Command not confirmed.
 Use [--confirm] or change the configuration of the plugin.
 ```

-Using the command `serverless remove --confirm` will suceed!
+Using the command `serverless remove --confirm` will succeed!

 ## License